Chapter 4.2 – Terminal Concessions and Land Leases

 A. Dealing with incumbent terminal operators

 An incumbent will generally have the edge over new entrants in additional bidding procedures.
 In the absence of competitors in a port, an incumbent firm that does not face tight price regulation, or any other barriers (regulatory or not), is likely to win a bidding procedure for an additional terminal.
-In that case, it would generate some market power that enables the extraction of economic rents.
+In that case, it would generate some market power, enabling the extraction of economic rents.

-Port authorities may decide that incumbent operators cannot hold more than one concession in the same port.
+Port authorities may decide that incumbent operators are not allowed to hold more than one concession in the same port.
 Whether they can do so depends on the legal framework in place: the exclusion of potential candidates might be considered anti-competitive by competition authorities.
-There are also cases where regulation gives an advantage to local/domestic players vis-à-vis foreign candidates.
+There are also cases where regulation gives an advantage to local or domestic players vis-à-vis foreign competitors.

 B. Experience and financial strength

-The experience of the candidate can be demonstrated by the management of facilities for similar cargo in the same or other ports.
-Thus, the candidate has to provide evidence of his experience in the activities related to the project by giving proof of specific antecedents in the exploitation of terminals.
-Defining relevant experience can take different forms depending on the geographical scope followed by the port authority, ranging from experience in the local port up to global experience.
-The terminal types considered range from multipurpose terminals to specialized terminals such as containers.
-These requirements are often associated with a particular minimum handled throughput in these terminals, occasionally used as a means to minimize the number of bidders due to a (justified?) preference for global operators.
+The experience of the candidate can be demonstrated by their management of facilities for similar cargo in the same or other ports.
+Thus, the candidate must provide evidence of their experience in activities related to the project by providing proof of specific antecedents in terminal operations.
+Defining relevant experience can take different forms depending on the geographical scope followed by the port authority, ranging from local to global experience.
+The terminal types considered range from multipurpose terminals to specialized terminals, such as container terminals.
+These requirements are often associated with a particular minimum handled throughput in these terminals, and are occasionally used as a means to minimize the number of bidders, due to a preference for global operators.

-Experience may also be combined with the technical solvency of the bidder in the basic port handling services or the ability to fill capability gaps in logistics, broaden the geographical markets served, and expand terminal networks.
+Experience may also be combined with the technical solvency of the bidder in basic port handling services or the ability to fill capability gaps in logistics, thereby broadening the geographical markets served and expanding terminal networks.
 Creative port authorities can design the required experience so that certain terminal operators are well-positioned to enter the selection phase.

-The bidding procedure typically contains thresholds on the financial strength of the bidders.
-For example, it can be stipulated that a certain percentage of the net worth of the bidder should at least equal the estimated project cost.
-Apart from the financial track record, financial solvency might also be associated with the capacity of the operator to maintain a specific level of reserves that matches a considerable percentage of the total assets and fixed assets throughout the lifetime of the concession.
+The bidding process typically contains thresholds on the financial strength of the bidders.
+For example, it can be stipulated that a certain percentage of the bidder’s net worth should at least equal the estimated project cost.
+Apart from the financial track record, financial solvency may also be associated with the operator’s capacity to maintain a specific level of reserves that match a considerable percentage of the total assets and fixed assets throughout the concession’s lifetime.

 6. The Selection Phase

-Awarding authorities can choose from a variety of different setups, but selection generally takes place based on negotiations or auction-alike structures:
+Awarding authorities can choose from a variety of different setups, but selection generally takes place based on negotiations or auction-like structures:

 • Many competitive selection procedures in seaports de facto use auctions because the terminal is assigned to the highest bidder – not necessarily in monetary terms but also with the highest ‘score’ on a number of criteria.